AlgorithmsWorkingGroup/A-Faster-FPT-Algorithm-for-Vertex-Cover-on-Subcubic-Graphs/README.md

-## A Faster Algorithm for Vertex Cover: A Randomized Automated Approach
+## A Faster Randomized Algorithm for Vertex Cover: An Automated Approach

 ### Environment